Graduate Department of Educational Psychology and Learning Systems

 EME 5077.
 Mobile Learning (3).
 This course addresses issues related to design, development, and implementation of mobile solutions for learning and performance support.

 EME 5078.
-Design of Online & Digital Adaptive Learning (3).
+Design of Online and Digital Adaptive Learning (3).
 This course is designed to guide students to develop and implement online and digital adaptive learning technologies by understanding and applying the interdisciplinary principles of instructional design, learning technologies, human computer interaction, and learning analytics.
 The course reviews the design theories of adaptive and personalized learning and examines how instructional designers and educators can leverage digital culture, emerging technologies, and data science to design or develop online and digital adaptive learning products and environments.

 EME 5250.
 Open Learning and Open Educational Resources (3).
 This course addresses the historical and social context of open learning and open education resources (OER), and engages students directly in the design, development, and implementation of open learning experiences and resources.